thewca/wca-regulations/wca-regulations-2013.md

     - 12g2) Move pins up: UR (top-right), DR (bottom-right), DL (bottom-left), UL (top-left), U (both top), R (both right), D (both bottom), L (both left), ALL (all).
     - 12g3) Turn a wheel next to an up-position pin and move all pins down afterwards: x+ (x clockwise turns), x- (x anti-clockwise turns).
     - 12g4) Turn around the puzzle so that twelve is still on top, and then move all pins down: y2.
+- 12h) Notation for Skewb:
+    - 12h1) The puzzle is oriented with three faces fully visible, where the upper face is on top.
+    - 12h2) Clockwise, 120 degrees: R (the layer around the farthest visible bottom-right vertex), U (the layer around the farthest visible upper vertex), L (the layer around the farthest visible bottom-left vertex), B (the layer around the farthest non-visible back vertex).
+    - 12h3) Anti-clockwise, 120 degrees: R' (the layer around the farthest visible bottom-right vertex), U' (the layer around the farthest visible upper vertex), L' (the layer around the farthest visible bottom-left vertex), B' (the layer around the farthest non-visible back vertex).

 ## <article-A><speedsolving><speedsolving> Article A: Speed Solving